MartinTam/HangMan/README.md

 # HangingMan

-Simple console game of guessing the password (12345) using Python
+Simple console game of guessing the password (12345) using Python.

 # What I learned:
 * Data types